A Brief History of the Jesuits in Sri Lanka

 Following the handing over of the three schools to the state in 1970, individual Jesuits engaged in different ministries.
 Some became lecturers in state universities or served as university chaplains, while others served as parish priests under diocesan bishops.
 The Jesuits also initiated several apostolic endeavors, such as supporting marginalized communities in tea plantations (Satyodaya Centre for Social Research and Encounter in Kandy, Centre for Social Concern in Hatton) and urban areas (Shanti Community Animation Movement in Dehiwala), promoting interreligious dialogue (Tulana Centre for Research and Dialogue), providing vocational training for underprivileged youth (Eastern Technical Institute in Batticaloa, Southern Technical Institute in Galle, Cholankanda Youth Training Centre in Nawalapitiya), and engaging in retreat apostolate (Fatima Retreat House in Kandy and Manresa Retreat House in Batticaloa).

-During the years of ethnic conflict, the Jesuits established centers like the Butterfly Garden and Lilies of the Field to support children and youth affected by the war, particularly in Batticaloa.
 In recent years, the province has ventured into formal education by founding two schools: Mount Calvary High School in Galle and Arrupe College in Batticaloa.
 To serve marginalized communities, the province, with the assistance of JWL (Jesuit Worldwide Learning), initiated educational programs for economically disadvantaged youth in the North, Central province, and the Southern region of Sri Lanka.

 The Society of Jesus was founded in 1540